-Michelle M. Grosso is the Scholarship Coordinator at the Washington County Community Foundation.
+Michelle M. Grosso is the Grants Associate at the Washington County Community Foundation.
 For the past 15 years, she has worked as a Marketing/Closing Coordinator and Administrative Assistant in the real estate industry.
 She attended Clarion University where she studied business and accounting.

 Michelle co-founded the Southwestern Pennsylvania and Ohio Virginia Tech Corps of Cadets Parent Group and currently serves as the leader.
 She has been involved in various community and church organizations over the past 18 years and received the Peters Township Character Counts award in 2014.

 Michelle currently resides in Venetia with her husband, Jerry.
 They have two grown sons.

 She obtained her Associate Degree from Douglas School of Business, where she majored in Graphic Communications.
-Marlina has been involved in many clubs and organizations throughout the years, currently serving as Treasurer for both Patrons of the Creative Arts and the Boys Youth Basketball League at Bentworth School District.
+Marlina has been involved in many clubs and organizations throughout the years, currently serving as Treasurer for the Boys Youth Basketball League at Bentworth School District.